What to do when you have seen the Christmas markets?

 If you are into Jazz we recommend the Budapest Jazz Club in the artsy 13th district.
 There is live music every night at Lámpás as well, a cozy underground bar in the Jewish district.
 Jedermann Café also has live jazz a few times a week normally, and it is really off the beaten path where local artists like to hang out as well.

 For the more popular genres like rock or electronic music our favourite venue is A38.
 Not only their selection of bands is great, but the location is quite special as well: the A38 was a Ukrainian stone-carrier ship before it went through a great transformation and ended up on the Danube.

 10. Take a countryside tour

 We always encourage you to leave Budapest and discover the countryside as well, because the capital is never the true representation of an entire country.
 We have great options all year round!

 One of the many possibilities is to take a wine tour.
 Don’t worry, the wine cellars have a pleasant temperature all year round, and the wine will warm you up anyway.
 If you are lucky you can even see the vineyards under the snow.
 It is such a picturesque scenery!
 The countryside in winter is the most tranquil place to be, hence it’s perfect for nature lovers and those who like to avoid crowds.

 If you happen to visit around Mardi Gras you should see the Busójárás, the Hungarian version of carnival.
-In 2018 this is the 8-13th of February.
+In 2019 this is the 28th February – 5th March.
 Plus you can always add a stop at one of the many thermal baths we have around Hungary.
 The most special places?
 Hévíz with a huge thermal lake and Egerszalók with natural salt hills.